-MEDICAL LABORATORY TECHNICIAN Workforce Training and Community Education Division Associate in Applied Science Contact Karen Gunther, 786-1133, guntherka@bartonccc.edu Executive Director, Chris Baker, 792-9267, bakerc@bartonccc.edu Medical Laboratory Technician is the study and analysis of body fluids.
+MEDICAL LABORATORY TECHNOLOGY Workforce Training and Community Education Division Associate in Applied Science Contact Karen Gunther, 786-1133, guntherka@bartonccc.edu Executive Director, Chris Baker, 792-9267, bakerc@bartonccc.edu The Medical Laboratory Technician is a specialized employee in a hospital or clinic laboratory.
 It encompasses a number of different medical specialties including hematology, microbiology, immunology, immunohematology, and clinical chemistry.
 It's a fairly rigorous major that will lead to a secure professional career, or can be used as a springboard for further education.
 It's a career that will require you to be quick, careful, and thorough.
 Accreditation Agency National Accrediting Agency for Clinical Laboratory Sciences 5600 N. River Road, Suite 720 Rosemont, IL 60018-5119 Phone: (773) 714-8880 Upon graduation, most medical laboratory technicians work in hospital and clinic laboratories.
 They use microscopes and precision electronic instruments.
 They assist doctors in diagnosis and treatment of diseases by performing a range of tests and laboratory procedures on blood and other body fluids in order to find chemicals, microorganisms, proteins, and other substances.
 This program is available online and includes on-campus lab experience or lab experience in an approved hospital.
-MILITARY TECHNOLOGY Technical and Military Outreach Associate in Applied Science/Certificate Contact Terri Mebane, (866) 266-3963 mebanet@bartonccc.edu The Military Technologies certificates prepares students with the skills required for successful execution of duties in the fields of 1) Military Leadership, 2) Logistics, or 3) Dangerous Materials Handling.
-Military technologies are an ever-expanding art that involves complex systems, hardware and technologies that possess ever increasing civilian applications.
-Dependent upon critical thought processes and the ability to utilize these evolving technologies, today's military personnel are engaged in mission planning, risks assessment, identifying potential hazards, supervising preparations, identifying and maintaining assets, training personnel, and conducting and supervising additional duties.
-This certificate program encompasses and addresses these required skills.
-NATURAL GAS TRANSMISSION & DISTRIBUTION TECHNICIAN Workforce Training and Community Education Division Associate in Applied Science/Certificate Contact Shawgi Ahmed, 792-9381, ahmeds@bartonccc.edu Contact Executive Director, Mary Foley, 792-9278, foleym@bartonccc.edu There are many opportunities in the Natural Gas Transmission and Distribution industry for those with a strong technical background.
+MILITARY TECHNOLOGY Technical and Military Outreach Associate in Applied Science/Associate in General Studies/Certificate Contact Terri Mebane, (866) 266-3963 mebanet@bartonccc.edu Completion of a Military Technical Certificate in the field of Military Leadership, Logistics, or Dangerous Materials Handling prepares a student with the skills to successfully execute the duties in these fields during daily military operations.
+Military technical fields are an ever-expanding specialty that involves complex systems, hardware and technologies.
+Dependent upon critical thought processes and the ability to utilize these ever-evolving technologies, today's military personnel are involved in mission planning, risk assessments, identifying potentials hazards, supervising preparations, identifying and maintaining assets, training personnel, and conducting and supervising additional duties.
+NATURAL GAS TRANSMISSION & DISTRIBUTION TECHNICIAN Workforce Training and Community Education Division Associate in Applied Science/Certificate Contact Keith Frank, 792-9381, frankk@bartonccc.edu Contact Executive Director, Mary Foley, 792-9278, foleym@bartonccc.edu There are many opportunities in the Natural Gas Transmission and Distribution industry for those with a strong technical background.
 Barton's program delivers hands-on training that helps you gain skills necessary for employment with minimal "on the job training" by the company.
 Technicians are needed for corrosion control, gas measurement, instrumentation and electrical controls, pipeline construction, and programmable logic controller (PLC) programming.
-NETWORKING SPECIALIST Workforce Training and Community Education Division Associate in Applied Science Degree/Certificate Contact Cristi Gale, 786-1183, galec@bartonccc.edu Executive Director, Mary Foley, 792-9278, foleym@bartonccc.edu The Computer Networking Specialist Program prepares graduates to provide support services in information technology, an area of the computer industry that is currently experiencing growth, change and opportunity.
+NETWORKING SECURITY SPECIALIST Workforce Training and Community Education Division Associate in Applied Science Degree/Certificate Contact Cristi Gale, 786-1183, galec@bartonccc.edu Executive Director, Mary Foley, 792-9278, foleym@bartonccc.edu The Computer Networking Specialist Program prepares graduates to provide support services in information technology, an area of the computer industry that is currently experiencing growth, change and opportunity.
 Networking specialists look into problems that computer users are having with either computer software and/or hardware and try to resolve these problems.
 Networking specialists often work as network administrators and as the "hands and eyes" of remote network engineers to resolve network infrastructure problems.
 This program will prepare the students to fulfill the role of technical specialist in the fields of microcomputer support, microcomputer repair and local area network administration.
 Due to the dynamic nature of the industry and the rapid advancement of computer technology, this program prepares students to understand the importance of self-learning and professional development.
 This program is available online.